 of the stone sculpture itself

 Back in the

 beginning, while Heart

-of Anima was just a rock in my
+of Anima was still just a rock in

-what mattered was that as I ate into the stone
+what mattered most was that as I ate

 To stabilize the

 I needed to insert long steel pins to tie